skillpub/collaboration/docs/features.md

 }
 ```

-Jupyter is nice tool, you'll see it.
+Jupyter is nice tool, you'll see this.

 <img src="images/jupyter.png" width="100%" hight="100%">